 - Move the oven rack to the middle position and preheat the oven to 500 degrees F.

 - Prepare a roasting pan by spraying it with nonstick cooking spray.

-- Once the roast has sat at room temperature for 20-30 minutes, place 1 Tablespoon of vegetable oil in a large cast-iron skillet and preheat over medium-high temperature until the oil begins to shimmer.
+- Once the roast has sat at room temperature for 20-30 minutes, place 1 Tablespoon of vegetable oil in a large cast-iron skillet and preheat over medium-high temperature until the oil begins to simmer.
 Add the roast to the pan and use tongs to sear the roast on all sides for 2 minutes each side.

 ROAST IN OVEN: